hamza-boudouche/autodev/Readme.md

 Using AutoDev, you can create sessions that represent development environments.
 Each session is composed of a number of components that represent the development tools that are needed to work on the project in question.
-These are processes like an online IDE, a database, a cache server, a self hosted 3rd partie service ...
+These are processes like an online IDE, a database, a cache server, a self hosted 3rd party service ...
 Each session has persistant storage where the developer can store code, configuration files, db data ...The sessions can be stopped or deleted just like most cloud resources you can manage on public cloud providers.